simulot/immich-go/readme.md

 The duplicate checker now uses the file name, its extension and the date of take to detect duplicates.
 So the system doesn't signal `IMG_3479.JPG` and `IMG_3479.CR2` as duplicate anymore.

+#### fix duplicate check before uploading #29
+The date parsing now takes into account the time zone of the machine (ex: Europe/Paris).
+This handles correctly summer time and winter time.
+This isn't yet tested on Window or Mac machines.

 ### Release 0.2.3